-Jerusalem is a safe place to visit but a very important thing when travelling abroad is to be aware at any time where are you and who is around you.
+Jerusalem is a safe place to visit but a very important thing when traveling abroad is to be aware at any time of where you are and who is around you.

-Most of you probably wonder which are the possibilities of a terrorist attack.
+Most of you probably wonder which are the possibility of a terrorist attack.
 Well, you should not be worried because there are really low chances almost to zero to be part of such an unpleasant event!

-What you see on television with all kind of attacks over people are mostly from the Palestinian territory and from the areas which are not visited by tourists.
+What you see on television with all kinds of attacks on people are mostly from the Palestinian territory and from the areas which are not visited by tourists.

-The Israeli Government do their best to keep the security of all citizens and visitors at really high levels.
+The Israeli Government does their best to keep the security of all citizens and visitors at really high levels.

 You will see soldiers with guns roaming around Jerusalem but they are there to protect you and to watch you.

 The army and the police are spread all over the city to watch your back and to protect locals and tourists!

 Like all major cities and touristic attractions, pickpocketing risk is moderate so be careful and watch your personal belongings especially when you are in public transport, in crowded areas and in Old Souq.

 In terms of street crimes, Jerusalem streets are safer than more European and American cities.

 When traveling to Israel please pay respect to people around you, to their beliefs and religion.
 Also, it is not advisable to drink too much; act decent and nothing wrong would happen to you!